 Dominic Miller Guitar Gear

 It would be quite easy to say Dominic plays a real ’62 Fender Strat and that’d be about it.
-Of course, he does play a vintage stratocaster, but he is known as playing a range of guitars.
+Of course, he does play a vintage Stratocaster, but he also uses a range of guitars.

-In Dominic’s guitar collection he also a Gibson Les Paul guitar which has Seymour Duncan pick-ups, amongst many other guitars.
+In Dominic’s guitar collection he also a Gibson Les Paul guitar which has Seymour Duncan pickups, amongst many other guitars.

-In terms of acoustic guitars, Dominic has a quite a few!
-From a 1986 Rodriguez classical guitar, which is still made in Spain in small batches.
-To Yairi electro acoustic nylon Torres, a Fernandes P-Project Nylon string and a Guild Paloma.
+He has a 1986 Rodriguez classical guitar, which is still made in Spain in small batches.
+As well as a Yairi electro-acoustic nylon Torres, a Fernandes P-Project Nylon string and a Guild Paloma.

-It also likely, as he perform solo shows in between sting dates, at least one acoustic stays with in the sting rig and the other can still be used for session or gigs.
+It also likely, as he performs solo shows in between sting dates, at least one acoustic stays within the sting rig and the other can still be used for session or gigs.

 I remember seeing a Pete Cornish built pedalboard that Dominic was using at one point or another.
-It does seem that he’s moved to a pedaltrain with a similar set-up.
+It does seem that he’s moved to a PedalTrain with a similar set-up.

-While the pedal chain isn’t clear, it’s likely that it runs compressor, overdrive, modulation, delay, wah, volume, then amp.
+While the pedal chain isn’t clear, it’s likely that it runs compressor, overdrive, wah, volume, modulation, delay then amp.

 The actual pedals in that order would be: Radial Interface [probably being used as a buffer for long cable runs], BOSS CS-2 Compressor, Ibanez Tube Screamer, A/DA Flanger, BOSS PH-3 Phase Shifter, BOSS TR-2 Tremolo, BOSS CE-3 Chorus, BOSS DD-6 Delay, Line 6 M5, Dunlop Crybaby Wah, Ernie Ball Volume Pedal Jr [With BOSS TU-2 in tuner out], Radial Big Shot PB1 Booster.

-It’s well known that Dominic is a long term user of Mesa Boogie guitar amps.
+Dominic is a long term user of Mesa Boogie guitar amps.
 He’s been known to use Mesa Boogie Mark III amps and Mesa Boogie Lone Stars.
 You can see from the channel switcher on his pedalboard, he likes to use both channels.

 Some words from Dominic on amp settings and volume – “If you are too loud on stage the sound man will turn you down in the PA which will give you a thin sound.
 To get a big fat sound on stage you almost need to keep your stage level lower than you think and just trust the sound man to have you in the PA.
 It’s also a trick keeping it low because then the sound man will really want to hear what you are doing.
 This gives you control and not him.”